mangapress/documentation-gitbook/guides/contributing.md

 ### Providing i18l support

 Finally, the biggest area that help is needed in is multi-language support.
-Currently, Manga+Press has a Spanish-language version but I am not a native Spanish speaker, and I'm relying on Google translate
+Currently, Manga+Press has a Spanish-language version but I am not a native Spanish speaker, and I'm relying on Google Translate for my own translation needs.